Advances in Importance Sampling: Adaptive importance sampling (AIS)

-In Table \ref{table_alternative}, we describe some relevant AIS algorithms according to different features: the number of proposals; the weighting scheme (\emph{nonlinear} corresponds to the clipping strategies of Section \ref{sec_crop}, \emph{standard} is equivalent to Option 1 in Section \ref{sec_gen_mis}, \emph{spatial mixture} corresponds to Option 2 with $\psi(\x) = \sum_{i=1}^N q_{i,j}(\x|\thetavec_{i,j})$, \emph{temporal mixture} corresponds to Option 2 with $\psi(\x) = \sum_{\tau=1}^j q_{n,\tau}(\x|\thetavec_{n,\tau})$); and the parameters that are adapted (either location and scale, or only location).
+In Table \ref{table_alternative}, we describe some relevant AIS algorithms according to different features: the number of proposals; the weighting scheme (\emph{nonlinear} corresponds to the clipping strategies of Section \ref{sec_crop}, \emph{standard} is equivalent to Option 1 in Section \ref{sec_gen_mis}, \emph{spatial mixture} corresponds to Option 2 with $\psi(\x) = \sum_{i=1}^N q_{i,j}(\x|\thetavec_{i,j})$, \emph{temporal mixture} corresponds to {Option 2 with} $\psi(\x) = \sum_{\tau=1}^j q_{n,\tau}(\x|\thetavec_{n,\tau})$); and the parameters that are adapted (either location and scale, or only location).
 In Table \ref{table_computational}, we describe the computational complexity of the same algorithms according to number of target evaluations, proposal evaluations, target evaluations per proposal, and proposal evaluations per proposal.
-In some AIS algorithms, the proposals converge with the number of iterations $J$, although proving this convergence (and the associated convergence rates) is in general a tough problem (see a recent result in \cite{akyildiz2019convergence}).
-For many other AIS algorithms (e.g., DM-PMC, LAIS, APIS), the proposals do not converge to any limiting distribution.
-Converge rates have been established only for simple classes of AIS algorithms which are based on optimized parametric proposals \cite{akyildiz2019convergence}.
-Note that AIS-based algorithms have been also used for optimization purposes \cite{del2006sequential,akyildiz2017adaptive}.
+In some AIS algorithms, the proposals converge with the number of iterations $J$, although proving this convergence {(and the associated convergence rates)} is in general a tough problem (see a recent result in \cite{akyildiz2019convergence}).
+For many other AIS algorithms (e.g., DM-PMC, LAIS, APIS), the proposals do not converge to any {limiting} distribution. {Converge rates have been established only for simple classes of AIS algorithms which are based on optimized parametric proposals \cite{akyildiz2019convergence}.
+All algorithms adapt the location parameters, while only few of them allow also to adapt the scale parameter.
+The estimation covariance matrices is in general a complicated problem, and strategies to approximate the matrix via simpler representations (e.g., diagonal or isotropic \cite{fernandez2015probabilistic}) are exploited in CAIS \cite{el2018robust}.
+Note that AIS-based algorithms have been also used for optimization purposes \cite{del2006sequential,akyildiz2017adaptive}.}